- Planning a visit

 Special Collections materials are generally available Monday to Friday, 9 am to 5 pm, excluding University holidays.
 Because many collections are stored offsite, please place requests at least two business days in advance of your intended visit.

 For materials in HOLLIS: Materials located in the HOLLIS catalog have embedded “Request Item” links that generate your request.
-First time users will be asked to create a Harvard Library Special Collections Request account.
+First time users will be asked to create a HOLLIS Special Request account.

-For materials located via the Finding Aids: Identify the collection and box numbers of the materials you would like to review and request them through the Harvard Library Special Collections Request account.
+For materials located via the Finding Aids: Identify the collection and box numbers of the materials you would like to review and request them through the HOLLIS Special Request.

 If you have questions about a collection or if you want to inquire about obtaining reproductions of material or other services, please contact Special Collections.